 The accompanying notes are an integral part of these consolidated financial statements.

 Approved on behalf of the Board of Directors:

-"SIGNED" "SIGNED"

-Yolanda L. Coronel-Armenta Johnny C. Felizardo
+"SIGNED" Yolanda L. Coronel-Armenta Director "SIGNED" Johnny C. Felizardo Director

-Director Director

-Consolidated statements of comprehensive income For the years ended December 31, 2020 and 2019 (Presented in U.S. dollars)
+Consolidated statements of comprehensive income (loss) For the years ended December 31, 2021 and 2020 (Presented in U.S. dollars)